Some19ice/ngdi-v1/docs/review/tracking/implementation-progress.md

 The following tasks are prioritized for the next implementation phase:

 1. Remove remaining mock data implementations in the web package
-2. Unify database schema to use a single source of truth
+2. Resolve circular dependencies between packages
-3. Resolve circular dependencies between packages
+3. Implement CSRF protection and rate limiting for enhanced security
-4. Implement CSRF protection and rate limiting for enhanced security
+4. Enhance form validation and input validation across the application
-5. Enhance form validation and input validation across the application
+5. Implement proper authentication flow with email verification and account lockout

 ## Completed Git Commits